MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-one.md

-# Setup Step 1: Buy a Dynamics 365 Guides subscription or sign up for a free trial subscription
+# Setup Step 1: Buy a Dynamics 365 Guides subscription or sign up for a free trial

 >[!NOTE]
 >Before completing this step, make sure to see [Overview of setting up Dynamics 365 Guides](setup.md)